jesustf97/MarvelList/README.md

 ## Dependencies

-**lotties-ios:**  loads and renders animations and vectors exported in the bodymovin JSON format. (https://github.com/airbnb/lottie-ios)
 **Alamofire:**  Management of web requests to the api. (https://github.com/Alamofire/Alamofire)

+**Lotties-ios:**  loads and renders animations and vectors exported in the bodymovin JSON format. (https://github.com/airbnb/lottie-ios)

 ## Setup